Malaria: origin and transmission

 Malaria is caused by single-celled Plasmodium parasites that are transmitted to humans by mosquitoes.
-In 2016, there were an estimated 216 million malaria infections and 445 000 malaria deaths worldwide.
-Over 90% of all cases and deaths occur in Africa, where it is particularly deadly for children aged <5 years1.
+In 2019, there were an estimated 229 million malaria infections and 409 000 malaria deaths worldwide1.
+Africa alone accounts for more than 80% of cases and more than 90% of deaths, and the disease continues to affect mostly children and pregnant women and children under 5 years old2.

 In the early 2000s advances were made such as the roll-out of insecticide-treated bednets and the introduction of artemisinin-based combination therapy (ACT).
-Thanks to these interventions the number of deaths declined significantly between 2000 and 2015, but they have recently plateaued.
-Malaria is Médecins Sans Frontières’ (MSF) single largest morbidity: 2 536 400 cases of malaria were treated by MSF in 2016, representing over one-quarter of MSF outpatient consultations worldwide2, which is an obvious justification for Epicentre’s involvement in this field.
+Thanks to these interventions the number of deaths declined significantly between 2000 and 2015 and the incidence rate (cases per 1,000 inhabitants exposed to the risk of malaria) has dropped from 80 in 2000 to 57 in 20192, but they have recently plateaued.
+Malaria has been the focus of Médecins Sans Frontières (MSF) for many years: 2 730 600 cases of malaria were treated by MSF in 2020, representing one-quarter of MSF outpatient consultations worldwide2, which is an obvious justification for Epicentre’s involvement in this field.

 Epicentre’s contributions have been focused on the diagnosis, treatment and prevention of malaria in MSF program settings in many different fields.